KaushalVasava/Annpurna_Food_App/README.md

 # Technologies Used:
 - Kotlin for programming
-- XMl views for UI design
+- XML views for UI design
 - ViewBinding, DataBinding
 - Retrofit for Rest API
 - Glide for Dynamic image loading
 - Custom tabs for view web content in the app
 - Firebase used for Database, Authentication, Push Notifications, Remote config, Storage, Crash-analytics
-- Paging for Dynamic load data as per user needs
+- Paging3 for Dynamic load data as per user needs
 - Language configuration
 - MVVM architecture
 - Coroutines, Flow, StateFlow, Live Data